zboxfs/zbox-docs/docs/README.md

   Argon2 password hashing and etc., empowered by [libsodium]
 - Support multiple storages, including memory, OS file system, RDBMS, Key-value object store and more
-- File and directories are chunked into same-sized blocks to eliminate metadata leakage
+- Files and directories are chunked into same-sized blocks to eliminate metadata leakage
 - Content-based data chunk deduplication and file-based deduplication
 - Data compression using [LZ4](http://www.lz4.org/) in fast mode, optional